code-423n4/2023-04-eigenlayer-findings/data/Bauchibred-Q.md

             - L-01 Missing equivalence checks in setters
             - L-02 Measures for preventing out of gas error should be implemented
             - L-03 The idea of having a pauser and an unpauser hints a technical flaw
-            - L-04 Inconsistency of the \_gap in contracts in scope most contracts have it fixed at 48 even if less than that could be used to fit the best practise of having 50 storage gaps
+            - L-04 Inconsistency of _GAPs in contracts would make it more difficult to maintain code
             - L-05 Unfair slashing of frozen user's shares
             - L-06 Lack of zero address checks for immutable addresses in constructor
             - L-07 Validate array length matching before execution to avoid reverts